The Moody Girl's Guide to Getting Fit

 Tracy Anderson is and will always be the holy grail of workout trainers.
 She’s practical and encouraging without being too cutesy.
 Tracy is Gwyneth Paltrow’s go-to trainer—so you know if Gwyneth does it, it’s damn good.
 This workout is perfect for strengthening arms and abs.
 Round it out with a 20 minute walk and you’re golden.

 5. When you just want to get your heart-rate up a little but also stretch

 Yoga is a savior.
 Cliche's aside, it really does make you feel better afterwards.
 The mind/body benefits are inimitable and you feel lithe af when you’re done.
-When I’m not in the mood to exert a ton of effort, but I want to calm down by moving around, this is my go-to.
+When I’m not in the mood to exert a ton of effort, but I want to calm down and move, this is my go-to.
 It’s quick and effective.